rkulla/dotfiles/README.md

 Make alt+space open it (instead of the default cmd+space) in `System Preferences > Spotlight > Shortcuts`

 Tell it what NOT to search in `System Preferences > Spotlight > Search Results`.
-Uncheck things like 'bookmarks & history, 'developer' 'siri suggestions', 'Music', 'Mail and Messages', 'Other' Leave everything else checked: 'Applications', 'calculator', 'definition', 'Documents', 'events and reminders', 'conversion', 'folders', 'movies', 'PDF', 'system preferences', etc.
+Uncheck things like 'bookmarks & history, 'developer' 'siri suggestions', 'Music', 'Mail and Messages', 'Other'.

+Leave everything else checked: 'Applications', 'calculator', 'definition', 'Documents', 'events and reminders', 'conversion', 'folders', 'movies', 'PDF', 'system preferences', etc.

 The 'Documents' one is how it finds .txt files.